 The main construction material required for the project is earth material, cement, ballast, stone chips and sand etc. All these materials are locally available.
 Mining of minor minerals shall be undertaken after obtaining environmental clearance from the MoEF/SEIAA.
 Earth will be borrowed preferably from government wasteland or private non-agricultural land.
+Agricultral land will be taken with the consent of the land owner and shall be excavated to the needs of the owner subject to other approvals.
 The availability of wasteland is limited to the 15 km radius of entire stretch.
 Attempt has been made to identify the probable earth sources using GIS and ground truthing techniques and the same is detailed in Chapter 5 of this report.
 Stone chips/ ballast will be procured from licensed quarries units nearby.
 Cement will be procured from suitable sources.
 These sources will be identified during the project implementation.
 Sand will be obtained from different river beds present along and nearby the project area.
 A list of construction materials sources with distance from railway line is given in Annexure 2.1.